 Yes.

-Were Obama administration officials involved in passing dossier charges of questionable political origin to the FBI and or bolstering Steele's credibility to the Bureau?
+Were Obama administration officials involved in passing dossier charges of questionable political origin to the FBI or bolstering Steele's credibility to the Bureau?

 Yes.

-I want to know what Obama Biden knew and Susan Rice, Samantha Power, Brennan and Clapper, how involved are these people?
+I want to know what Obama Biden knew and Susan Rice, Samantha Power, Brennan and Clapper.

-The key information raising questions about who paid for the dossier.
+Did Comey withhold in the first FISA application the key information raising questions about who paid for the dossier utilized as evidence in the applications?

-Same people that were involved in exonerating Hillary, but they did find top secret classified information that she said didn't exist on that server in a mom and pop shop bathroom closet.
+Same people that were involved in exonerating Hillary, but they did find top secret classified information that she said didn't exist on that server in a mom-and-pop shop bathroom closet.

-And who leaked the classified briefing about the dossier contents to fake news CNN or Michael Izakoff to use him as a second source when in fact it was the same source, Christopher Steele?
+And who leaked the classified briefing about the dossier contents to fake news CNN or Michael Izikoff to use him as a second source when in fact it was the same source, Christopher Steele?

-Why were Obama and Trump briefed on the dossier in the first place, given the questionable document?
+Why were Obama and Trump briefed on the dossier in the first place given the questionable document?

 You know, what role did the Loretta Lynch play in all of this?